peverett/KatjasMirror/README.md

 week - not that great.
 ![Mirror-6](images/KatjaMirror-6.jpg)

 When active, it consumes ~30 to 50 mA.
+After the first deep sleep it appears the clock runs very slow - which is okay with me for this project.
 ![Mirror-7](images/KatjaMirror-7.jpg)

 ## User Instructions

 I used a bit of python to ensure the formatting of the quotes.
-I wrote one great cut and paste quote file and then used the script to split this into correctly formatted individual quote files.
+I wrote one great big cut-and-paste quote file and then used the script to split this into correctly formatted individual quote files.

 Each quote file has the name 'FILE####.txt'.

-The SD card has and SD Ardino library only support 8.3 filenames.
+The SD card Ardino library only supportw 8.3 filenames.
 The sketch only selects filenames that start 'FILE', everything else is ignored.

-The quotes served up are psuedo random.
+The quotes are served up in a psuedo random kind of way.
 When reading the next quote file in, the code will randomly skip 1 to 5 files so that after switching on the quotes seem a little randomised.

-Pressing the Maple Mini User button within 3-seconds of the welcome message "Katja's Magical Marvelous Motivational Mirror" will put the system into test mode, in which it displays each message one after the other, and indicates the quote file name for each as well.
-Useful for debugging.
+Pressing the Maple Mini User button within 3-seconds of the welcome message "Katja's Marvellous Magical Motivational Mirror" will put the system into test mode, in which it displays each message one after the other, and indicates the quote file name for each as well.
+Doesn't use deep sleep in test mode so this is useful for debugging and for re-programming.

-After the Welcome message is displayed, the first button press displays an initial quote from the Tao of programming, that is hard coded.
+After the Welcome message is displayed, the first button press displays an initial quote from the Tao of Programming, which is hard coded.
 After that, each button press reads a quote file and displays it.

 ## Interesting Issues

 The font library is very limited and trying to display a character not in the font will crash the sketch :( Had to be careful with the German quotes not to use any umlats!

 I glued the button into the frame with Gorilla glue - which got into the button (despite it being wrapped in tape) and caused a short - that was annoying and difficult to diagnose.

 Had to make the input button a pulldown input to work reliably - that is probably costing some current.

-Also, the TFT panel logic is on (although not the display LED) - maybe that could be powered up each time.
+Also, the tft panel logic is on (although not the display led) - maybe that could be powered up each time.

 Putting the Maple Mini in to deep sleep and then waking it up again makes it run really slow - which is not a problem - some kind of clock setting issue but it works for my application so I didn't try and fix it.